noiseprotocol/noise_spec/noise.md

 A Noise protocol depends on **DH parameters** and **symmetric crypto parameters**.
 The DH parameters specify the Diffie-Hellman function, which will typically be ECDH over some elliptic curve.
-The symmetric crypto parameters specify the symmetric crypto algorithms (cipher, hash function, and key derivation function).
+The symmetric crypto parameters specify symmetric crypto algorithms (cipher, hash function, and key derivation function).

 During a Noise handshake, the outputs from DH calculations will be sequentially mixed into a secret key variable (**`k`**).
-This secret key's current value is used to encrypt static public keys and handshake payloads.
-Its final value once the handshake completes will be used to derive the keys that encrypt transport messages.
+This key is used to encrypt static public keys and handshake payloads.

 During a Noise handshake, when static public keys and handshake payloads are transmitted their plaintext will be mixed into a hash variable (**`h`**).
-This variable's current value will be authenticated with every handshake ciphertext, to ensure that all handshake ciphertexts are bound to important context from earlier messages.
+This variable's current value will be authenticated with every handshake ciphertext, to ensure that handshake ciphertexts are bound to context from earlier messages.

-To handle `k` and its associated nonce we introduce the notion of a **`CipherState`** which contains `k` and `n` variables.
+To handle `k` and its associated nonce we introduce the notion of a **`CipherState`** object which contains `k` and `n` variables.

-To handle the mixing of secret and non-secret inputs into `k` and `h` we introduce the notion of a **`SymmetricHandshakeState`** which extends a `CipherState` with an `h` variable.
-A `SymmetricHandshakeState` also supports "splitting" into two `CipherState` objects which are used for transport messages once the handshake is complete.
+To handle mixing secret and non-secret inputs into `k` and `h` we introduce the notion of a **`SymmetricHandshakeState`** object which extends a `CipherState` with an `h` variable.
+A `SymmetricHandshakeState` also supports initializing `k` and `h` with an optional pre-shared key, and a protocol name to reduce the risk from accidental key reuse.
+It also supports "splitting" into two `CipherState` objects which are used for transport messages once the handshake is complete.

-The below sections describe the DH parameters, symmetric crypto parameters, and `CipherState` and `SymmetricHandshakeState` notions in more detail.
+The below sections describe the DH parameters, symmetric crypto parameters, and `CipherState` and `SymmetricHandshakeState` objects in more detail.

 4.1.
 DH parameters and symmetric crypto parameters